 - See the National Rail website & Traveline Cymru for public transport information.
 Bangor is around two hours from Manchester by train, and the journey from London Euston to Bangor takes around three hours.

 From Ireland, you can cross on the ferry to Holyhead which is half an hour away from Bangor.
 See these external websites for timetables:

 Both Manchester Airport and Liverpool John Lennon Airport are around two hours from Bangor, by train.

 - Liverpool Jon Lennon Airport

-- Anglesey Airport has runs mid-week flights between Anglesey and Cardiff only.
+- Anglesey Airport runs mid-week flights between Anglesey and Cardiff.